Codebox Software

 var num = 123456;

-This does indeed have the desired effect - the value of the JSP variable 'accountNumber' is written to the JavaScript variable 'num' and thereafter can be used from any JavaScript code in the page.
-However, there are a couple of problems with this approach.
+This does indeed have the desired effect - the value of the JSP variable accountNumber is written to the JavaScript variable num and thereafter can be used from within JavaScript code on the page.
+However, there is a problem with this approach - namely that if, for some reason, the JSP variable (accountNumber in our example) does not exist, then the resulting code is no longer valid JavaScript and will cause a syntax error:

 var num = ; // JSP 'accountNumber' variable did not exist